 Crispy Buffalo Tofu Nuggets are like hot wings for vegetarians.
 Made in the Air Fryer or with baked tofu nuggets drenched in Buffalo sauce, these are perfect in a salad, a wrap, or as a game day appetizer.

 Buffalo sauce is a vinegar-based cayenne pepper hot sauce that's mixed with melted butter, and is typically used to coat fried chicken wings.
-Frank's Red Hot sauce is the most popular option, but any vinegar-based hot sauce will do.
+Frank's Red Hot sauce is my personal fave, but any vinegar-based hot sauce will do.

 Traditionally, Buffalo sauce is not vegan as it contains melted butter.
 But this is easily replaced with a vegan butter substitute such as Earth Balance if you want to make vegan Buffalo sauce.

-Today we're using Buffalo sauce to coat Crispy Tofu Nuggets and are making Buffalo Tofu!
+Today we're using Buffalo sauce to coat impossibly Crispy Tofu Nuggets and are making Buffalo Tofu!
+If you prefer your buffalo in salad form, be sure to try our Buffalo Butter Bean Salad.

 Ingredients: